VirologyCharite/vsplit/README.md

     print(fp.read(100))
 ```

-Here `fp` is a file-like object that will return just the data from the chunk
+Here, `fp` is a file-like object that will return just the data from the chunk
 of the original (virtually split) file.
 If you use it via [the with
 statement](https://docs.python.org/3/reference/compound_stmts.html#with) in a
 context manager (as in the above two examples), the file will be opened and